Lease Hunting Opportunities for Oklahoma Landowners

 Finally, the liability provisions may specify both parties (but especially the lessee) must have liability insurance to cover potential injuries on the property.

-- Signatures and addresses of all parties involved and addresses.
+10. Signatures and addresses of all parties involved and addresses

 Monitoring Wildlife Populations

 If existing or anticipated harvest rates cause undesirable population trends, it is prudent to establish harvest limits.
 A harvest limit represents the maximum number of a species or a gender that can be taken from an area in a certain time.
-Unregulated harvest can alter deer sex ratios, buck age structure, trophy quality of a deer herd, turkey distribution, bass abundance, bass size structure, etc. Small game harvest limits are generally unnecessary except for areas with heavy hunting pressure or for the purpose of spreading the harvest across a season among more hunters.
-Harvest limits often change from year to year as wildlife populations and habitat conditions change, so provisions for annual changes in harvest limits should be made in the lease agreement.
+Unregulated harvest can alter deer sex ratios, buck age structure, trophy quality of a deer herd, turkey distribution, bass abundance, bass size structure, etc. Harvest limits often change from year to year as wildlife populations and habitat conditions change, so provisions for annual changes in harvest limits should be made in the lease agreement.

 Some landowners prefer to limit the time and effort they invest into wildlife management or managing a lease.
 However, opportunities to increase income are not realized by many landowners who could increase the abundance or quality of their wildlife populations.
 Alternatively, some landowners have chosen to manage hunting leases full-time because of the enjoyment and financial rewards.
 Landowners interested in leasing hunting rights for deer should consider participating in the Oklahoma Department of Wildlife Conservation Deer Management Assistance Program (DMAP).
 Landowners that enroll in this program can receive valuable technical assistance on deer population and habitat management.
 In addition, DMAP properties typically have expanded doe harvest opportunities, which improves management options and might increase lease value for property owners.

-Habitat requirements for various species can be found in several Oklahoma Cooperative Extension Service, Noble Foundation, and Oklahoma Department of Wildlife Conservation publications.
+Habitat requirements for various species can be found in several Oklahoma State University Extension, Noble Foundation, and Oklahoma Department of Wildlife Conservation publications.
 Websites with this information are provided at the end of this publication; however, none of this information can replace the knowledge and experience of a qualified wildlife biologist.
 An onsite visit by a competent consultant is useful to customize a land management program to suit your management objectives.

 Determining Number of Hunters or Minimum Lease Size

-A lessor also needs to determine the number of hunters that his or her operation can accommodate, which should be dictated by the wildlife management goals, acreage, and estimated wildlife abundance.
-Wildlife carrying capacity of an area depends on soil productivity, existing plant communities, rainfall, and current land management practices.
-To determine the number of hunters a sustainable lease can accommodate, one should estimate the current and desired population density, sex ratio, and reproductive rate.
-Contact a professional wildlife biologist for help with determining this information or visit http://nrem.okstate.edu/Extension or http://www.noble.org/ag/publications for publications that can assist you.
+A lessor also needs to determine the number of hunters that his or her operation can accommodate, which should be dictated by the wildlife management goals, acreage and estimated wildlife abundance.
+Wildlife carrying capacity of an area depends on soil productivity, existing plant com-munities, rainfall, and current land management practices.
+To determine the number of hunters a sustainable lease can accommodate, one should estimate the current and desired population density, sex ratio and reproductive rate.
+Contact a professional wildlife biologist for help with determining this information or visit NREM Extension or Noble Ag for publications that can assist you.
 The following example demonstrates how to calculate the minimum area appropriate for each hunter in a hypothetical deer lease:

 Hypothetical deer population parameters for the example (estimated with spotlight or infrared-triggered camera surveys)